morphed

 Creative and Portfolio Headshot Prompts

-For artists, designers, actors, and anyone who needs a headshot with more personality.
+For actors, designers, musicians, and anyone who needs a headshot with more personality than a corporate backdrop provides.

 Prompt: "Creative headshot of a young woman with natural curly hair, olive green blazer, one hand near her chin, colorful abstract painting backdrop in teal and burnt orange, artistic dramatic lighting with soft shadows, editorial portrait photography"